karelzimmer/kz-docs/README.md

 # kz-docs

-Documents for installing Debian and Debian based system like Ubuntu.
+Documents for installing Debian and Debian-based system like Ubuntu.

-Part of Debian package *kz*, named after its creator Karel Zimmer.

 More information on [karelzimmer.nl](https://karelzimmer.nl).